dijasila/GPAW/doc/tutorials/defects/defects.rst

 We now calculate the FNV corrections.
 Here we take a dielectric constant of 12.7 which is the clamped-ion static limit (i.e. the low frequency dielectric constant excluding the effects of ionic relaxation).
-We use a Gaussian model charge centred at (0, 0, 0) with a FWHM of 2 Bohr.
+We use a Gaussian model charge centred at (0, 0, 0) with a standard deviation of 0.72 Bohr (corresponding to a FWHM of 2 Bohr).

-The script `electrostatics.py` takes the gpw files of the defective and pristine calculation as input, as well as the gaussian parameters and dielectric constant, and calculates the different terms in the correction scheme.
+The script ``electrostatics.py`` takes the gpw files of the defective and pristine calculation as input, as well as the gaussian parameters and dielectric constant, and calculates the different terms in the correction scheme.
 For this case, the calculated value of `E_l` is -1.28 eV.